itzPhil514/itzPhil514/README.md

 ### 🚀 **Web & Mobile Developer**

-As a passionate **Web and Mobile Development** student at **Cégep de Rosemont**, I focus on creating innovative and dynamic digital solutions.
-My expertise lies in **C#, ASP.NET, JavaScript**, and **full-stack development**, allowing me to craft seamless experiences across platforms.
+I’m a **CS: Web and Mobile Developer** graduate from **Cégep de Rosemont** and currently pursuing my studies at **ÉTS**.
+Passionate about building innovative and dynamic digital solutions, I aim to create seamless and engaging user experiences across platforms.

 ---